 I wish that I could say that their experiences were typical, but unfortunately they were the exception rather than the rule.
 Critical Reading scores, unlike Writing and Math scores, are notoriously difficult to raise.
 While I’ve had many students who did manage to raise their CR scores by 100+ points, I’ve had others whose scores I simply could not get to budge, no matter how many different approaches I tried.
 (As I explained to their parents, I may be very good at what I do, but I do not actually possess magical powers when it comes to the SAT.)

 So here I want to discuss the difference between these two groups: the ones who start out low but make huge gains relatively quickly, and the ones who start low and remain stuck below a certain point (usually 600).
-Their divergent experiences illustrate the distinction between actual test-prep tutoring (that is, tutoring geared almost exclusively to managing the kinds of questions that appear on the SAT) and remediation tutoring (tutoring geared primarily toward developing comprehension strategies).
+Their divergent experiences illustrate the distinction between actual test-prep tutoring (that is, tutoring geared almost exclusively to managing the kinds of questions that appear on the SAT) and remediation tutoring (tutoring geared primarily toward developing literal comprehension).

 Despite their initial low scores, both of the boys I worked with a couple of years ago had some major things going for them: they came from upper middle-class families and had highly educated, intellectually-oriented parents who were willing to spend substantial amounts of time drilling them on vocabulary, whether they wanted to study it or not; access to a challenging curriculum that regularly exposed them to the level of text found on the SAT; a high degree of curiosity, including an interest in relatively sophisticated subjects (e.g. seventeenth century Dutch art); and little trouble understanding or identifying the main point of most Critical Reading passages.
 In other words, they had all of the fundamentals pretty much down — they just needed to learn to apply them to the SAT.